-What to Serve with Miso Eggplant?
+What to serve with miso eggplant?

 As I mentioned before, it’s perfectly fine to have this dish as a main course, but some delicious pairings complement the savory miso flavors.

 Alternatively, you can serve the eggplant with curry or various chicken dishes, like baked crispy chicken or grilled chicken.
 You can also try it with some fried tofu or konnyaku (konjac plant) if you prefer vegan food.

 Don’t forget to drink a cup of genmai tea to soothe and aid digestion.

 There are more additional toppings you can add besides sesame seeds and scallions.
 To add a pop of color and flavor, add grated ginger, micro herbs, and even spicy sauces.

 It’s up to you to add flavors you like, but the traditional recipe calls for simple sesame and spring onion/scallion topping.

-Now, it’s time to fire up the pan and get that miso paste bubbling.
+Now it’s time to fire up the pan and get that miso paste bubbling!

 Roasted eggplant serves both as a full course meal and a side dish.

-For a healthy and beneficial lifestyle, it can be enjoyed with Miso rice.
+For a healthy and beneficial lifestyle, this Japanese eggplant recipe can be enjoyed with miso rice.
 However, as a side dish, you can eat it with chicken or salmon with different kinds of sauces such as soy, etc.

-- 1 small cup of Chopped Scallion or Onion
+- 1 small cup of chopped scallion or onion

-- Two tablespoons of Vinegar
+- 2 tablespoons of vinegar

-- One teaspoon of Sesame Seeds
+- 1 teaspoon of sesame seeds

-- One small piece of crushed ginger
+- 1 small piece of crushed ginger

-- Two tablespoons of Sesame Oil
+- 2 tablespoons of sesame oil

-- Two tablespoons of Olive Oil
+- 2 tablespoons of olive oil

-- Heat the oven at 230°Celsius (450°Fahrenheit), which takes about 20 minutes while you prepare the rest.
+- Heat the oven at 230°C(450°F), which takes about 20 minutes while you prepare the rest.

-- Set up the sliced Eggplants on the baking tray with the butter or parchment paper in between.
+- Set up the sliced eggplants on the baking tray with the butter or parchment paper in between.